7 Tips To Become A Healthier Family

 In order to lessen screen time, therefore, you may want to remove the television from your children’s bedrooms.
 Another good idea will be to keep the computer in a family area.
 You may also want to limit other sedentary activities such as text messaging, or chatting on the phone.

 And if your children play video games, choose those that require movement.
-This is for the reason that activity-focused video games increase a child’s calorie-burning power.
+This is the reason activity-focused video games increase a child’s calorie-burning power.
 Hence, look out for dance video games and video games that use a player’s physical movements to control what happens on the screen.

 Start A Routine